Projects | Heritage | Dickson Public School Adaptive Re-Use

 1,050 m² (11,310 sq. ft.)

-Design and development of Phase 1 is complete.
-Construction of SiteWorks is underway.
-Preliminary design of Phase 2 completed
+Design and development is complete.
+Construction is underway.